pistoriTech/pistoriTech.github.io/README.md

 * Q: Why is Markdown bettern than a word processor?
   A: Markdown allows bare minimum formating and simple style changes, while still making the raw files human-readable in most basic text-editors.

-* Q: Why can't I log into Github on the terminal?
+* Q: Why can't I log into GitHub on the terminal?
-  A: Github login on the terminal requires a personal access token ([as described here](https://www.youtube.com/watch?v=fqFjuX4VZmU&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=19)) instead of your Github password.
+  A: GitHub login on the terminal requires a personal access token ([as described here](https://www.youtube.com/watch?v=fqFjuX4VZmU&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=19)) instead of your GitHub password.